ScorpioBroker/ScorpioBroker/README.md

 - link, which is for the examples providing @context via the Link header.
 For the examples we host an example @context.
 Set link to https://raw.githubusercontent.com/ScorpioBroker/ScorpioBroker/master/Examples/index.json

 ## Acknowledgements
-Part of the development has been founded by the EU in the AUTOPILOT project.

 ### EU Acknowledgetment
 This activity has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No. 731993 (Autopilot), No. 814918 (Fed4IoT) and No. 767498 (MIDIH, Open Call (MoLe).